 Luckily, you're in the right place.
 We can help you find all the ways to increase your affordability, so you can buy your ex out and own your home by yourself.
 To get started, simply create a free Tembo plan.

 Divorce is a common trigger of mortgage buyouts.
 The ONS reported that 113,505 divorces were granted in 2021, a 10% increase on the year before.
 When a marriage or relationship breaks down, one person out of the couple splitting up usually keeps the house while the other person is bought out and takes sole responsibility for the mortgage.

 What does it mean to buy someone out?

 Buying someone out means giving the other owner of a property their share of the equity in the home to remove them from the mortgage.
-This is how you buy out a partner from a mortgage, but friends or family who have bought together and decide to part ways some years down the line will go through the same mortgage buyout process.
+This is how you buy out an ex partner from a mortgage following divorce or separation, but friends or family who have bought together and decide to part ways some years down the line will go through the same mortgage buyout process.